CS-LNU-Learning-Objects/web-application-architecture/microservices.md

 ### Resourses

 Martin Fowler is a design pattern guru.
-Here is an article about microservices written by him - A must read: http://martinfowler.com/articles/microservices.html
+Here is an article about microservices written by him and James Lewis - A must read: http://martinfowler.com/articles/microservices.html